-With limited capital protection and inherent risks, common stocks offer profits through capital gains.
+Common stocks offer profits through capital gains with limited capital protection and inherent risks.
 Moreover, the profits that investors can generate from an investment in common shares are unlimited.
-Also, common stocks, while having a higher cost of equity, do not require any sort of payment to the shareholders.
+Also, common stocks, do not require payment to the shareholders.
 Instead, the company and its board of directors can reward the shareholders in the case of excess profits.

 It is effortless to purchase and sell common stock on any stock-trading platform.
 It is one of the most liquid investments that you can have.
-Whenever you need cash, you can sell the shares of the company in the open market through any portal.
+Whenever you need cash, you can sell the company’s shares in the open market through any portal.
 Moreover, the industry has a zero-free system for share trades.
-You can open your account and transact in stocks at virtually no-cost.
+You can open your account and transact in stocks at virtually no cost.

 Since common stock investment offers immense liquidity, you can increase your investments when you see profit potential.
 Similarly, you can also sell the shares when you feel the company is not doing well.

 Companies raising capital through share issuance usually do so to finance their growth objectives or expand their production.
-The goods and services produced by the company benefit society.
-Thus investing in common shares helps you contribute to wealth creation and society’s welfare at large.
+The goods and services produced by the company benefits society.
+Thus investing in common shares helps you contribute to wealth creation and society’s welfare.